Unnon97/Python_Projects/README.md

 - Using LSTM network(Tensorflow) on Alcohol sales data to predict the sales value
 - Using Probabilistic Graph models
 - Using Semantic Segmentation for driving cars
+- Using different models of Reinforcement learning to test on OpenAI Gym environment of 'CarRacing-v0'
+- Using Computer Vision on images for mask detection